opentok/misc-opentok-accelerators/android/README.md

 4. [Configuring the app](#configuring-the-app)

 To learn more about the best practices used to design this app, see [Exploring the code](#exploring-the-code).

+**NOTE**: Currently only the publisher can add annotations to the shared screen.

 ### Importing the Android Studio project